Understanding Chatbots - The beginner’s Guide

 It’s a feature that allows you to make a replica of an existing chatbot.
 It is helpful when you need to build a more complex chatbot flow but you don’t want to start it from scratch.

-Training the bot is one of the most crucial aspects of building a chatbot.
+Training the bot is one of the most crucial aspects of building an intelligent chatbot.
 The way your chatbot responds to your customers depends on how you train it.

 Here are some factors to consider when building your chatbot.